Cambridge Through the Pages

 One could say there are as many books about Cambridge as there are ways to write a book about Cambridge.
 This tour explores the richness and variety of that work.

-It begins with a poem written 238 years ago and concludes with a novel published within the last four months.
-In between, it offers the voices of men and women, of native New Englanders and international immigrants, of teenage poets and elderly novelists.
+It begins with a poem written over 200 years ago and concludes with a novel published in the early 2000s.
+In between, it offers the voices of men and women, of New Englanders and international immigrants, of teenage poets and elderly novelists.
 Some of the featured authors offer vivid, unsentimental accounts: windows into the city’s history.
 Others cross into more fantastical territory, imagining Cambridge as a setting for magic and time travel.
 And still others choose to delve into the lives of Cambridge individuals — their lowest points as well as their highlights and successes.

-By including a broad selection of literary works, all linked by their common setting in Cambridge, “Cambridge Through the Pages” illuminates the many ways in which the city has served as a source of literary inspiration.
+By including a broad selection of literary works, all linked by their common setting in Cambridge, this tour illuminates the many ways in which the city has served as a source of literary inspiration.

 Born in West Africa in 1753 and sold into slavery in Boston at a young age, Phillis Wheatley rose to literary prominence while still a teenager and gained fame as a poet throughout the transatlantic world.
 Upon her arrival in Boston, she was purchased by the affluent Wheatley family, who named her Phillis after the ship that had transported her to America.
 Though Phillis unquestionably maintained the status of a slave within the Wheatley family, she did have access to an education, which was highly unusual.
 The Wheatleys’ eighteen-year-old daughter, Mary, taught Phillis how to read and write English, Latin and Greek, and also introduced her to the teachings of Christianity.